 This refers to the pressure difference created by the pump of the vacuum, 20 kpa is the common suction power of a vacuum cleaner.
-The pump actually lowers the pressure inside the vacuum from 100 kpa (the normal atmospheric pressure) to 80 kpa.
+The pump actually lowers the pressure inside the vacuum from 100 kpa (the normal atmospheric pressure) to 80 pa.
 The higher the suction, the more power.
 Producers only state the input power in watts or amps which refers to how much electricity is consumed by the product.

 Dust circulation is one of the biggest issues when using vacuum cleaners.
-Air exhausted by the pump contains small dust particles that are sent directly to the lungs of the user, ultra-fine dust particles and potentially harmful microorganisms still pass along into the air no matter how good the filtration system.
+Air exhausted by the pump contains small dust particles that are sent directly to the lungs of the user and ultra-fine dust particles and potentially harmful microorganisms still pass along into the air no matter how good the filtration system.
 Manufacturers have been trying to make a better compromise between the filtering effectiveness and guaranteeing optimal airflow, by building the following filtration options:

 - Disposable filters.
 To be replaced every few months.